colerau/photo-rover-frontend-v3/README.md

 # Photo Rover Frontend

-## With Photo Rover, you can view a daily-updating list of pictures straight from NASA's Curiosty Mars rover.
+## With Photo Rover, you can view a daily-updating list of pictures straight from NASA's Curiosity Mars rover.

 This app was created with React, Redux, and Redux Thunk.